marcelmazzanti/NLP-WSB-GME/README.md

 This incredible volatility and the incresing risk of loss caused by regulators, explain the peaks in negative emotions expressed, as a consequence of a sitback in the stock price.

+The nature of the stock market makes it difficult for any prediction to be reliable

+Increase in positive sentiment and expression of positive emotions might be an indicator of collective excitement and larger shares buying volumes

+When words such as “hold” start to be used more fear and anxiety are likely to take over resulting in higher selling volumes